Computing the geometric endomorphism ring of a genus 2 Jacobian: Preliminaries

 We shall make use of the fact that ordinarity is clearly a \textit{geometric} property, hence independent of the field of definition.
 We record in the following corollary two consequences of this remark: \begin{corollary} The following hold: \begin{enumerate} \item let $A$ be an abelian variety over a number field $K$ and let $K'$ be a finite extension of $K$.
 Suppose that $w$ is a place of $K'$ such that $A_w$ is absolutely simple and ordinary.
 Then $A_v$ is also absolutely simple and ordinary, where $v$ is the place of $K$ induced by $w$; \item in the situation above, one has $\operatorname{End}^0_{\mathbb{F}_v}(A_v)=\operatorname{End}^0_{\mathbb{F}_w}(A_w)$. \end{enumerate} \end{corollary} \begin{proof} Let $\mathbb{F}_2/\mathbb{F}_1$ be an extension of finite fields and let $A'$ be an abelian variety defined over $\mathbb{F}_1$.
 If $A'_{\mathbb{F}_2}$ is ordinary, then $A'/\mathbb{F}_1$ is ordinary, because the definition of ordinarity only depends on $A'_{\overline{\mathbb{F}_1}} \cong A'_{\overline{\mathbb{F}_2}}$.
 (1) clearly follows; as for (2), using the fact that $A_v$ is ordinary (by (1)) we know from lemma \ref{lemma_ordImpliesEndDefBase} that $\operatorname{End}^0_{\mathbb{F}_v}(A_v)=\operatorname{End}^0_{\overline{\mathbb{F}_v}}(A_v)=\operatorname{End}^0_{\overline{\mathbb{F}_w}}(A_w)=\operatorname{End}^0_{\mathbb{F}_w}(A_w)$. \end{proof}

-We shall also need the following fact, proved in \cite[Corollary 2]{2015arXiv150604784S} as a consequence of the results of \cite{MR2982436}: \begin{proposition} Let $A/K$ be an abelian surface.
+We shall also need the following fact, proved in \cite[Theorem 3, Corollary 2]{2015arXiv150604784S} as a consequence of the results of \cite{MR2982436}: \begin{proposition} Let $A/K$ be an abelian surface.
 The set of places of $K$ where $A$ has ordinary reduction admits natural density, and this density is either $1$, $1/2$ or $1/4$.
-Moreover, the set of places of $K'=\Kconn$ where $A$ has ordinary reduction has density 1. \end{proposition}
+Moreover, the set of places of $K$ where $A$ has ordinary reduction has density 1 in the following cases: $K \supseteq K^{\text{conn}}$; $\EndKBar$ is a real quadratic field; $\EndKBar$ is a nonsplit quaternion algebra. \end{proposition}